AstroSign/TrASPr_model/README.md

 This repository includes the implementation of 'Generative modeling for RNA splicing predictions and design'.
 Please cite our paper if you use the models or codes.
 The repo is still actively under development, so please kindly report if there is any issue encountered.

  In this package, we provides resources including: source codes of the TrASPr model, BOS, and scripts for reproducing figures in the paper.
 This package is still under development, as more features will be included gradually.
+Part of our scripts are adopted and modified from [DANBERT](https://github.com/jerryji1993/DNABERT/tree/master)

 ## 1. Environment setup